swiergoszp/omnifood/README.md

-# omnifood
+#Omnifood
-Faux food delivery website built with html and css
+A faux food delivery website built with html, css, and javascript.